 Rural Fire Safety and Prevention

-If you live in the rural-urban interface, the point where homes meet combustible vegetation, you must increase your role to protect lives and property in your community beyond the city limits.
+Most of Echols County’s residential areas are considered “rural-urban interface”, which is the point where homes meet combustible vegetation.
+You are encouraged to increase your role in protecting lives and property in your community beyond the city limits.

 Fire Facts about Rural Living